BrunoCaimar/Git-Sandbox/readme.txt

 ﻿
+Hey you,
-Hey you, out there in the cold
+Out there in the cold
 Getting lonely, getting old
 Can you feel me?